DavidPickles/jottings-pub/book-club-record.md

 `<NO MEETING DATE> `

 #### Cordelia Fine *Delusions of Gender: The Real Science Behind Sex Differences*
-`<NO MEETING DATE> `Rating: 8 ⚠
+`2016 `Rating: 8 ⚠
 - I had to miss this book club meeting and didn't finish the book.
 - But it was extremely popular, so that why I've given it high rating with a warning.

 #### Nicholas Christakis and James Fowler *Connected: The Amazing Power of Social Networks and How They Shape Our Lives*
-`<NO MEETING DATE> `Rating: 6
+`<NO MEETING DATE> `
-- Quite interesting ideas about the the importance of networks in human relations.
+- Looks like quite interesting ideas about the the importance of networks in human relations, but not quite interesting enough for anything to stay with me.

 #### Victor E Frankl *Man's Search for Meaning*
 `2019 `Rating: 5